Three Rates and a Lie: Another Twist in Economic Control in Cuba

 The new exchange system in Cuba, with three official rates, aims to stabilize the market but favors state-owned companies like GAESA.
-The promise of a "floating" rate is illusory, as state control restricts actual access to foreign currency and perpetuates economic inequalities.
+The promise of a "floating" rate is illusory, as state control restricts real access to foreign currency and perpetuates economic inequalities.

 Reference image created with Artificial IntelligencePhoto © CiberCuba / Sora